Prepare to fall for fall in the Canadian Rockies Photography Workshop – Autumn Edition September 2024!

-We will keep a close eye on the aurora forecast during the workshop.
-The arrival of the autumnal equinox on September 22, 2018 signals the start of aurora-watching season.
-From the third week in September through the end of October, the chances of seeing the glow of the mysterious northern lights will be reaching a peak, as the aurora is most visible during the fall and spring equinox periods due to strong geomatic storms.
+The landscape is not the only thing that will captivate you in the autumn.
+The weeks leading up to the autumnal equinox on September 22 signals the start of aurora-watching season.
+From the first week in September through the end of October, the chances of seeing the dancing ribbons of the mysterious northern lights will be reaching a peak, as the aurora is most visible during the fall and spring equinox periods due to the angle of the earth in relation to the sun.

 Included in the Canadian Rockies Photography Workshop: